davidstump/SwiftPhoenixClient/README.md

 Also check out both the Swift and Elixir channels on IRC.

-## Note:

-Currently works with Swift 3.0, Xcode 8.0, and Phoenix 1.2.

-Tested with the [Phoenix Chat Server example](https://github.com/chrismccord/phoenix_chat_example), upgraded to Phoenix 1.2.

 ## Development

 Check out the wiki page for [getting started](https://github.com/davidstump/SwiftPhoenixClient/wiki/Contributing)

+Tested with the [Phoenix Chat Server example](https://github.com/chrismccord/phoenix_chat_example), upgraded to Phoenix 1.2.

 ## License